Spring Hill Methodist Church

 Spring Hill Methodist Church is a historic Methodist church on County Road 89 on the south side, approximately 750 feet west of the junction with County Rd.
-49 in Spring Hill, Alabama.
-The Greek revival church was built in 1841 by John Fletcher Comer, father of Alabama Governor B. B. Comer.
+49 in Spring Hill, Alabama, United States.
+The Greek Revival church was built in 1841 by John Fletcher Comer, father of Alabama Governor B. B. Comer.
 It was added to the National Register of Historic Places in 1996.